apache/incubator-wayang/guides/tutorial.md

 # Run the program

-To execute the org.apache.wayang.examples.WordCount example with Apache Wayang, you need to execute your program with the 'wayang-submit' command:
+To execute the WordCount example with Apache Wayang, you need to execute your program with the 'wayang-submit' command:

 ```shell
 cd wayang-0.7.1-SNAPSHOT